Toilet Found! is sustained by readers who made purchases through specific links on this site. Learn more

 What Are You Looking For In A Bidet Seat?
 (Features vs Models)

-If you have read this far, you should have at least an idea of the features that you want or must-have.
-So to make it easy for you to choose, let’s state what the standard features are and what other features go with which model.
+If you have read this far, you should know the features you want or must-have.
+So to make it easy for you to choose, let’s list what the standard features are and what other features go with which model.

-Standard features come with every Bio Bidet bidet (including the 3 USPA bidets) regardless of its class.
+Standard features come with every Bio Bidet bidet (including the 3 USPA bidets) regardless of class.
 But of course, they don’t apply to the economy class or non-electric models.
-[Click here for the full-range of non-electric bidet seats & attachments.]

 - Oscillating Wash